-For expert legal advice about remortgaging a residential property, call Slater & Gordon Lawyers on freephone 0800 916 9083 or contact us online.
+For expert legal advice about remortgaging a residential property, call Slater and Gordon Lawyers on freephone 0800 916 9083 or contact us online.

 A remortgage should be a very simple process.
 Once you have instructed us and you have notified your lender that we are to represent you, your lender will process your mortgage offer.

 Once the offer has been completed, the lender will send you your part of the mortgage offer and send the firm a Solicitors copy detailing their instructions.